ruby/setup-ruby-pkgs/README.md

 # setup-ruby-pkgs

- Cross platform action for Ruby CI
+Cross platform action for Ruby CI that configures build tools and installs packages needed for compiling.